daniellupescu/qrcodegenerator/README.md

 This is a SpringBoot app that contains a controller and a service.
 Authentication is base on an api-key (custom http header).
 Edit the application.yml to put your API key.
 CSV parsing is done with the opencsv library.
-QR generate is done with the zxing library.
+QR code generation is done with the zxing library.

 Change Maven property `<java.version>` to match the version of your JDK.